Meme1079/Psych-Sound-Test/README.md

 # Psych-Sound-Test
-This is created in lua
+This is just a recreation on the sound test in Sonic CD, that's it.